 Every seven to 10 years, home design trends tend to shift.
-What was once all the rage suddenly loses its luster, and homeowners move on to the next big trend.
+What was once “all the rage” suddenly loses its luster, and homeowners move on to the next big trend.
 If it’s been a while since you’ve shopped for a new home, you might not be aware of some of the features that are no longer worth the splurge.
-Here are five home upgrades that don’t pay off as much as you might think — and some dated features that could actually decrease the value of a property.
+Here are five home upgrades that don’t pay off as much as you might think — plus some outdated features that could actually decrease the value of a property.

 In the ‘80s and ‘90s, no master bathroom was complete without a luxurious jetted tub.
-Today, jetted tubs can be a sign of an outdated bathroom, as homeowners might view them as unsanitary.
+Today, jetted tubs can be a sign of an outdated bathroom.

-Another trend of the ‘90s were in-home gyms, complete with a treadmill, some sort of whole body workout machine, a stationary bike, and dumbbells — all of which likely rarely got used.
+Another trend of the ‘90s was in-home gyms, complete with a treadmill, some sort of whole body workout machine, a stationary bike, and dumbbells — all of which likely were rarely used.
 Today, this in-home feature is often seen as a waste of precious square footage.
-Even in the fittest of families, home gyms are often neglected due to the hype of group fitness classes and community workout studios.
+Even for the fittest of families, home gyms are often neglected in favor of the hype of group fitness classes and community workout studios.

 Instead: If you have space in your home that you don’t necessarily want to finish out, consider adding a storage room.
-With thoughtfully planned shelves and compartments, even a small storage area can be a big value-add when the time comes to sell your house.
+With thoughtfully planned shelves and compartments, even a small storage area can be a big value-add when it’s time to sell your house.

 Hot tubs often cost more than they are really worth, and unless you live in an area where you can use the hot tub during multiple seasons of the year, it typically won’t get much use.
 Hot tubs can also require costly maintenance and upkeep.

 Instead: Consider investing in an outdoor entertainment space that could make it feel like you’ve added square footage to your home.
-And if your budget allows, an outdoor kitchen can be an attractive feature to future buyers.
+And if your budget allows, an outdoor kitchen or fire pit can be an attractive feature to future buyers.

-Media rooms seem like a great idea when you have kids at home, but once they’ve flown the coop, the space likely won’t get much use.
-Media rooms take up quite a bit of space, too.
+Media rooms might seem like a great idea when you have kids at home, but once they’ve flown the coop the space likely won’t get much use.
+Media rooms can take up quite a bit of space, too.